nmilsteinuma/DACSS601August2021/README.md

 install.packages('postcards')
 ```

-And load the libraries before proceeding further:
+And load the libraries before proceeding further.
+These commands you will need again, but just put them into the console also for now!

 ``` r
 library(blogbuilder)